datstartup/ubuntuopenbox/lessons/m62-grub-bootloader.md

 In various cases, especially when you are using a Laptop, for some functions can work as expected, you have to specify the kernel parameters by editing the line “GRUB_CMDLINE_LINUX_DEFAULT=...”.

-Mine is illustrated above; it is for the LCD display of my desktop can work well.
+Mine is illustrated above; it is for the LCD display of my desktop that can work well.

 Each laptop/ PC might need specific kernel parameters.
 So please do research it yourself.
-I show it here because editing kernel parameters is such a important feature.
+I show it here because editing kernel parameters is such an important feature.

 ### 5. Change Grub background: